Pierre Chen: Career

 Chen is the owner of 47 sales offices, 40 manufacturing sites, 20 R&D centers worldwide and was in charge of in Yageo's day-to-day management.

+He was listed at 550th in the 2021 Forbes list of world billionaires, and 9th in Taiwan.

-Art collection
+Art & Wine collection

-Chen is well known as an art collector, having collected since 1976.
+Chen is well known as an art and wine collector, having collected since 1976.

 One of the paintings in his collection is Tamsui, an oil painting by Japanese-period Taiwanese artist Tan Ting-pho.
 The painting was purchased for $4.5 million (NT$144 million), setting a world record for a ‘NT $100 million’ purchase of an oil painting by an ethnic Chinese artist.
 Chen's art collection is administered through the Yageo Foundation.

+Sotheby's auctioned off 25,000 bottles from his wine collection in 2023 and 2024, including their first ever auction devoted exclusively to Champagne and the first ever single-owner wine auction to take place in Burgundy.

+Personal life

+He is divorced, with three children, and lives in Taipei, Taiwan.